RosieTrainor/BookShelf/README.md

 To generate my user stories, I had several epics which I then used as my milestones for the project, allowing me to track my progress towards the MVP functionality.
 My epics included 'CRUD Functionality', 'User Authentication', and 'Front-End' (including accessibility, ease of use, responsivity etc).

-I used a Github Kanban Project Board to track and manage tasks throughout development.
-I had 3 columns - todo, in progress, and done.
+I used a GitHub Kanban Project Board to track and manage tasks throughout development.
+I had 3 columns - to-do, in progress, and done.
 I moved the issues between these columns.
 This way I could easily see what I had left to work on, and prioritise my tasks for the day.

 [Github Project Board](https://github.com/users/RosieTrainor/projects/9)

 ![Project Board](documentation/ProjectBoard1.png)
 ![End of Project](documentation/ProjectBoard2.png)

 I also added bugs to my Kanban Board as I found them.
 This helped workflow since I could then track these and not have to fix them immediately or worry about forgetting to do so.
-I could instead come back when it was convientient, and not disrupt the flow of the project.
+I could instead come back when it was convenient, and not disrupt the flow of the project.

 In reflection, this workflow worked well to keep me organised and on track.
 In future, I plan to weight my user stories by ease of implementation as well as importance, as some were much more work than others.
 This would help me track my progress more accurately and allow me to more easily scope the tasks for each day.